monsoonmaelstrom/book2/book2.md

 “Yup.”

 “You should pull it through me,” I tell him.
-“I think I”m going to have to do this to Lisette, so it’d be better if I had some idea how it feels, anyway.”
+“I think I’m going to have to do this to Lisette, so it’d be better if I had some idea how it feels, anyway.”

 “If I pull it through you, I’m not sure I’ll be able to shunt it off quickly enough,” he tells me.